 By country, we remained overweight in China and also Hong Kong partly offset by a short in Philippines.
-We continue to overweight in high quality Chinese names including China Overseas Land, Sinochem, Citic Pacific and Alibaba while underweighting the oil and gas sector which includes names like CNOOC, CNPC and SINOPEC due to large supply and downward pressure in oil price.
+We continue to overweight in high quality Chinese names including China Overseas Land, Sinochem, Citic Pacific and Alibaba while underweighting the oil and gas sector which includes names like CNOOC, CNPC and SINOPEC due to potential supply and low profits in these companies amid falling oil price in the past year.
 We also like Hong Kong corporates as these firms have strong track records in riding through down cycles.